brunoluiz/brunoluiz.github.io/content/blog/2020/sep/getting-proper-code-reviews/index.md

 Of course, these are suggestions and not all pull requests need discussions.

-# If working with big teams, drafts might help
+# Drafts might help in big teams

 Sometimes, people get stuck in some part, and that is where asking your mates might be a good call.
 Push, open a pull request, label as "WIP" and send it to some people... right?